shsagir/play-area-sync/docs/composer.md

 ## Composer from SSH

-Universal Apps only: While we recommend to leverage Composer with Git deployment (see above), you can also execute Composer when logged in via [SSH](ssh-uni).
+Universal Apps only: While we recommend to leverage Composer with the Git deployment (see above), you can also execute Composer when logged in via [SSH](ssh-uni).
 Composer is pre-installed.

 ```bash
 $ ssh {{ssh-user}}@deploy.{{region}}.frbit.com